abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Addendum: Why are categories like that?
 ===

-*Why* are categories defined by those two laws and not some other two (or one, three, four etc.) laws?
+*Why* are categories defined by those two laws and not some other two (or one, three, four etc.). laws?
 From one standpoint, the answer to that seems obvious - we study categories because they *work*, I mean, look at how many applications are there.
-But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law - and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice (due to a phenomenon called "emergence").)
+But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law - and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice (due to a phenomenon called "emergence")).
 Or you add one more law and you get a yet another theory, so if this specific set of laws works better than any other, then this fact demands an explanation.
 Not a *mathematical* explanation (e.g. we cannot prove that this theory is better than some other one), but an explanation nevertheless.
 What follows is *my attempt* to provide such an explanation, regarding the laws of *identity* and *associativity*.

 Identity and isomorphisms
 ===